sameelarif/scribe/README.md

 ### Data Collection

+The data I personally collected can be downloaded from Kaggle: https://www.kaggle.com/datasets/sameelarif/mouse-movement-between-ui-elements.

-If you'd like, you can run the data collection UI to collect your data or add it to the existing dataset.
+If you'd like, you can run the data collection UI to collect your own data or add it to the existing dataset.
 To start the data collection interface:

 ```bash
 cd ui